microsoft/react-native-windows-samples/website/versioned_docs/version-0.60/testing.md

 ### Integration Tests

-_Implemented in the React.Windows.Desktop.IntegrationTests project._
+_Implemented in the `React.Windows.Desktop.IntegrationTests` project:_

 Higher-level workflows interacting with real external dependencies (i.e. file system, networking servers).
 These tests can run on the local development host.